U.S. Presidents On Israel

 the strong bond we have forged with Israel, based on our shared values and ideals.
 That unique

-relationship will endure just as Israel has endured.
-(From a letter
+relationship will endure just as Israel has endured."

-to Israeli Prime Minister Netanyahu on occasion of Israel's 50th birthday.)
+to PM Netanyahu on occasion of Israel's 50th birthday)

 are unique among all nations.
 Like America, Israel is a strong democracy,